 Sometimes I’ll roast the almonds for a few minutes, but I often use them raw.
 Use a food processor to chop about a cup of whole almonds along with 2 or 3 cloves of garlic into a coarse meal.

-Add the peppers, about a quarter cup of extra virgin olive oil, a few pinches of sea salt, a shake of Burlap & Barrel pimentón smoked paprika and about 2 tablespoons of Katz Sauvignon blanc vinegar.
+Add the peppers, about a quarter cup of extra virgin olive oil, a few pinches of sea salt, a shake of silk chili and about 2 tablespoons of vinegar.

 Process until you get a smooth paste, tasting and adding more olive oil, vinegar, and salt if needed.
 I like my romesco-adjacent sauce a little thick, more like a dip.